- Search The Registry

 He was born in Salem (now Winston-Salem), N. C., possibly to Francis Edwin Shober, who was of the Salem Moravian Community.
-His dad was a successful politician and businessman, who served in the state legislature and the U.S. Congress.
+His dad was a successful politician and businessman who served in the state legislature and the U.S. Congress.
 He was also a co-founder of the first Sunday school in North Carolina and a law graduate of the University of North Carolina.
 His mother was a slave named Betsy Ann.
-In 1859 when James Francis was between the age of 6 and 7, was sent back to the Waugh Plantation in Waughtown where his grandmother and his mother’s other siblings were living.
+In 1859 when James Francis was between 6 and 7, he was sent back to the Waugh Plantation in Waughtown, where his grandmother and his mother’s other siblings lived.

 His wife, Anna Marie Taylor Shober, was an educator and taught at the Peabody School in Wilmington.
-His daughters both graduated from Fisk University and pursued a number of professions.
+His daughters both graduated from Fisk University and pursued several professions.

-James Shober died quite young on the 1st of January 1889 at the age of 36.
+James Shober died quite young on the 1st of January 1889 at 36.

 Wilmington Star, 2003